 Warranty Terms Conditions

 For a period of 12 months from date of delivery QualityJack warrants to the original purchaser of Materials Handling Equipment, that said equipment will be free of defects in materials and workmanship as determined at the date of shipment by QualityJack .
-Batteries & castor's are excepted and have a period of 3 month warranty from date of purchase.
+Batteries & castor's are excepted and have a period of 3 month warranty from date of purchase and items made on special orders are not refundable as we ordered them from third parties like gantry cranes, jib cranes, waste handling bins ,tipping bins and forklifts etc.

 QualityJack warranty is a back to base warranty, meaning it is the customers responsibility to return the faulty goods to the store of purchase.QualityJack will then assess the item and repair or replace the faulty item as deemed suitable.